Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is perfectly front-loaded with the core purpose in the first sentence, followed by clear usage guidance and return value information.
-Every sentence earns its place with no wasted words, making it highly efficient and well-structured.
+The description is front-loaded with the core purpose, followed by clear usage guidelines and return value details in just two sentences.
+Every sentence adds critical information—distinguishing from siblings and specifying outputs—with zero waste or redundancy, making it highly efficient and well-structured.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.